Matrix inversion: doing some housekeeping at elementary level

 Upon multiplication this becomes

-This should be true for ANY Selecting from the upper left corner we see that Similarly, equating the elements in the lower right corner, we get The equation simplifies to
+This should be true for ANY Selecting and comparing elements in the upper left corner we see that Similarly, equating the elements in the lower right corner, we get The equation simplifies to

 Invertibility of matrices